Skip to Main Navigation

 Overview

-Despite having reduced the fiscal deficit that threatened economic stability, the country still needs to regain the confidence of capital markets and create fiscal buffers to enable it to face future international and climate contexts.
-Furthermore, the public sector needs to reduce its dependence on the oil sector, which besides being affected by the maturation of wells and insufficient investment, must now deal with the referendum decision to stop operations in Yasuní National Park.
-In the long term, the public sector needs to generate fiscal space for investments to mitigate the effects of climate-related disasters and promote the decarbonization of economies, as well as to address the expected decline in oil prices associated with global decarbonization efforts.
+In terms of structural challenges, the country needs to regain confidence in capital markets and create fiscal buffers to enable it to face upcoming changes in international and climate contexts.
+Additionally, the public sector needs to redouble efforts to reduce its dependence on the oil sector.
+This goal is urgent given that the oil industry, which, besides being affected by the maturation of wells and insufficient investment, must now deal with the implementation of a referendum to halt operations in Yasuni National Park.

-The country should also make use of its immense growth potential to generate more and better job opportunities to strengthen poverty reduction efforts.
-This requires building political consensus to address the structural barriers that hinder the creation of formal jobs, the increase in private investment and the diversification of exports.
-These obstacles include widespread market intervention, weak competition, limited commercial integration and rigid labor regulations.
-The country could face some sectoral restrictions that prevent it from exploiting opportunities in sectors where the country already has comparative advantages, such as mining, agriculture and tourism.
+To resume its poverty reduction efforts, the country needs to unleash its immense growth potential to generate more and better jobs for its population.
+However, this requires building political consensus to address the structural barriers that hinder formal job creation, increased private investment and export diversification.
+A recent World Bank report (Ecuador: Growing Resilient for a Better Future) found that key structural barriers to growth include widespread market intervention, a lack of competition, limited trade integration and rigid labor regulation.
+The country also may face sectoral constraints that prevent it from exploiting opportunities in sectors where it already has comparative advantages, such as sustainable mining, agriculture, and tourism.

-These challenges assume even greater urgency against a backdrop of risks to the Ecuadorian economy and population arising from external factors such as the slowdown of the world's main economies, the reduction in commodity prices and rising international interest rates.
-The country also faces other threats, such as climate-related disasters -- including the potential effects of El Niño, which could affect the economy in the coming months -- and increasing insecurity or political instability.
+These challenges assume even greater urgency against a backdrop of risks to the Ecuadorian economy and population arising from external factors, such as the slowdown of the world’s largest economies, the decline in commodity prices and high international interest rates.
+Additionally, the country is exposed to climate-related disasters such as the potential effects of El Niño and La Niña, which could negatively affect the economy in the coming months—and increasing insecurity and political instability.

-This situation not only affects economic performance but also the building of consensus to facilitate political and social stability and address upcoming challenges.
-The lack of consensus around critical reforms could perpetuate the economic pendulum associated with oil price cycles and prevent the country from achieving more inclusive growth as it adapts to a world in the process of decarbonization.
+This not only affects economic performance but also has an impact on consensus building to facilitate political and social stability and address upcoming challenges.
+The lack of consensus concerning critical reforms could perpetuate the economic pendulum associated with oil price cycles and impede the country from achieving higher and inclusive growth as it adjusts to a global decarbonization process.

 LENDING